ForStudyUse01/Space_Soother/README.md

 Alternatively, you can open `index.html` directly in your browser, but some features (like sound, if added) may require a local server.

 ## Credits
-- Game and code: You + AI Assistant
+- Game and code: Yuvraj Gandhi & Yooraj Gole
 - Built with **HTML5 Canvas** and **JavaScript**

 ---